gracicot/gracicot.github.io/_posts/2019-02-13-i-made-a-package-manager-using-cmake.md

 System packages were really useful when starting the project.
 In fact I used the system package manager for a long time to install about any packages that I needed.
 However, as things unravelled, I began to need particular versions for some packages.

 It was fine since there is a version match that can be done and also the package manager has an option for strict versions, but some packages had breaking bug in minor versions, and some other packages don't exposes the version information.
 Since I can simply install the version that I need in a very convenient manner, it became easier to simply disable system packages using `-DCMAKE_FIND_USE_CMAKE_SYSTEM_PATH=OFF`.
-It's still possible to override this and pass `-DCMAKE_FIND_USE_CMAKE_SYSTEM_PATH=ON` to the profile.

-Speaking of profiles...
+I will make this the default when I get back working on this package manager.

 ## 6. Profiles